 Asher Pacht Scholarship, Wisconsin Psychological Association, 2019

-RL & JL Carr Social Justice Scholar, Organization of Chinese Americans - Wisconsin Chapter, 2017
+RP & JL Carr Social Justice Scholarship, Organization of Chinese Americans - Wisconsin Chapter, 2017

 Ever since childhood, Lauren has been immersed in a diverse family who always joked that they were the "walking United Nations."
 When doing day-to-day things it was not uncommon for people to ask how everyone knew each other, only to learn: "we are all related."